-Have you ever wanted to travel to a place where history, food, and arts go in one place?
+Have you ever wanted to travel to a place where history, food, and the arts go in one place?
 Ah, for sure you have not been to Boston.
-Boston is the capital city of Massachusetts, one of the oldest municipalities in the US, and also known to be the “walking city of America” especially when Spring hits the season.
-It is also known to be a thriving center for scientific research for this where some the prestigious university can be found such as Harvard University, MIT, and Cambridge.
+Boston travel guide will help you to visit historical Boston.
+Boston is the capital city of Massachusetts, one of the oldest municipalities in the US.
+And also known to be the “walking city of America” especially when Spring hits the season.
+It is also known to be a thriving center for scientific research.
+For this where some the prestigious university can be found such as Harvard University, MIT, and Cambridge.
 These universities are fond to produce great leaders and are known to have a very high educational standard.

 When you get to Boston, there are so many places that you shouldn’t miss.
-For sure, you want to make the most out of it and experience the beauty and the amazing façade firsthand and by that, it is very important for you to understand their transportation system.
-Since Boston city is a walking city, driving downtown may not be as cool as taking public transportation.
-Boston streets are a bit congested and narrow making private driving and traffic a bit of a struggle but taking their public transportation such as their train system will make your experience otherwise.
+For sure, you want to make the most out of it and experience the beauty and the amazing façade firsthand.
+And to that end, it is very important for you to understand their transportation system.
+Since Boston is a walking city, driving downtown may not be as cool as taking public transportation.
+Boston’s streets are a bit congested and narrow, making private driving and traffic a bit of a struggle, but taking their public transportation, such as their train system, will make your experience otherwise.
 Their train transportation will bring you from your desired place pretty straight forward plus you get to see their historical places at your own pace.

 Boston is a great place to be in during breezy weather.
 Usually May to October, their mid-autumn season will give you the best climate to take you on a leisure stroll.
 Moreover, if you wish to experience a lively, vibrant feel during travel, Springtime will be the best season.
 Boston Garden Park will definitely give you that amazing view when all their plants and flowers bloom but if you are looking for cold weather feels, might want to delay your travel up to somewhere in January – bringing your cold suits is a must.